Beni, Bolivia: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and C. Be careful to find the right type.
-The majority of adapters on sale are simply plugs and require your devices to change the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be sufficient for most places.
+A plug adapter that supports outlet types A and C. Be careful to choose the right kind.
+A lot of adapters currently being sold are simply plug changers and expect your electronics to adjust the voltage themselves.
+If yours can't do that they could get fried.
+This one works in most countries.

 Make your flight more comfortable with an airplane phone mount